A Void: Plot summary

 A Void's plot follows a group of individuals looking for a missing companion, Anton Vowl.
 It is in part a parody of noir and horror fiction, with many stylistic tricks, gags, plot twists, and a grim conclusion.
 On many occasions it implicitly talks about its own lipogrammatic limitation, highlighting its unusual syntax.
-A Void's protagonists finally work out which symbol is missing, but find it a hazardous topic to discuss, as any who try to bypass this story's constraint risk dying.
-Philip Howard, writing a lipogrammatic appraisal of A Void in his column Lost Words, said "This is a story chock-full of plots and sub-plots, of loops within loops, of trails in pursuit of trails, all of which allow its author an opportunity to display his customary virtuosity as an avant-gardist magician, acrobat and clown."
+A Void's protagonists finally work out which symbol is missing, but find it a hazardous topic to discuss, as any who try to bypass this story's constraint risk fatal injury.
+Philip Howard, writing a lipogrammatic appraisal of A Void in his column Lost Words, said: "This is a story chock-full of plots and sub-plots, of loops within loops, of trails in pursuit of trails, all of which allow its author an opportunity to display his customary virtuosity as an avant-gardist magician, acrobat and clown."

 Major themes

-Both of Georges Perec's parents perished in World War II: his father as a soldier and his mother in the Holocaust.
+Both of Georges Perec's parents died in World War II: his father as a soldier and his mother in the Holocaust.
 He was brought up by his aunt and uncle after surviving the war.
 Warren Motte interprets the absence of the letter e in the book as a metaphor for Perec's own sense of loss and incompleteness: